I’m having trouble concentrating this morning because something is bothering me.

 Since I couldn’t seem to think about anything else, in true writer style I figured I might as well write about it.

-Here are my 5 tips on getting through something you hate doing.
+Here are my 5 tips to make doing something you hate easier.

 Focus on it being over